Master of Science in Respiratory Care

-Our minimum goal for the Master of Science in Respiratory Care (MSRC) program is designed to provide graduates with additional knowledge, skills, and attributes in leadership, management, education, research, or advanced clinical practice both to meet their current professional goals and to prepare them for practice as advanced degree respiratory therapists.
+One of the goals for the Master of Science in Respiratory Care (MSRC) program is to prepare excellent clinicians that will advocate for their patients and make their lives better.
+In addition, the program provides graduates with additional knowledge, skills, and attributes in leadership, management, education, research, or advanced clinical practice both to meet their current professional goals and to prepare them for practice as advanced degree respiratory therapists.

-In addition the MSRC program will prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapist (RRT).
+The MSRC program will also prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapist (RRT).

 Lastly, the MSRC program will prepare leaders for the field of respiratory care by including curricular content that includes courses and objectives related to the acquisition of skills in management, education, research and advanced clinical practice.
 These will lead to: